 Sexual health checks

 If you are sexually active, get a sexual health check at your doctor, or local sexual health or family planning clinic.
 A sexual health check may involve:

 - Questions about: your sexual orientation (eg straight, gay, lesbian, bisexual or transgender), number of sexual partners, sexual practices, symptoms etc; and

 - An examination that may include taking swabs, taking urine samples and a blood test.

-This article is compiled by Rebecca Tretheway, in partnership between Student Wellbeing and PUB 352 Public Health Project for the USC Health and Wellbeing Project.
+Information on this webpage is periodically updated.
+It was originally compiled in 2011 by Rebecca Tretheway, in a partnership between Student Wellbeing and PUB 352 Public Health Project for the USC Health and Wellbeing Project.